Mornington Crescent (game): Gameplay on I'm Sorry I Haven't a Clue

-The objective of Mornington Crescent is to give the appearance of a game of skill and strategy, with complex and long-winded rules and strategies, to parody games in which similarly circuitous systems have evolved.
-The apparent rules are fictional, and its appeal to audiences lies in the ability of players to create an entertaining illusion of competitive gameplay.
+The objective of Mornington Crescent is to give the appearance of a game with complex and long-winded rules and strategies in order to parody games in which such systems have evolved.
+The apparent rules are fictional, and the game's appeal to audiences lies in the ability of players to create an entertaining illusion of competitive and strategic gameplay.

 Humorous variations to the rules have been introduced to games.
-Humphrey Lyttelton would describe special rules to apply to that session, such as "Trumpington's Variations" or "Tudor Court Rules", so that almost every episode featuring Mornington Crescent introduced a variant.
+Lyttelton would typically describe special rules to apply to a given session, such as "Trumpington's Variations" or "Tudor Court Rules", so that almost every episode of I'm Sorry I Haven't a Clue featuring Mornington Crescent introduced an ostensible variant.
 In one of them, first introduced in North Yorkshire, a player whose movement is blocked is considered to be "in Nidd" and is forced to remain in place for the next three moves.
 This tends to block the other players, putting them into Nidd as well and causing a roadblock.
 In one episode, every player ended up in Nidd and the rule had to be suspended so that the round could continue.

-Over time, the destinations named by the panellists expanded beyond the Underground, in accordance with various regional expansions of the game.
+Over time, the destinations named by the panellists expanded beyond the London Underground, in accordance with various regional expansions of the game.
 ISIHAC is recorded around the United Kingdom, and the game is occasionally modified accordingly.
-There have been versions in Slough and Leeds, as well as one in Scotland, played during the Edinburgh Fringe arts festival and a 2016 recording in Glasgow (where the name was changed to "Morningside Crescent").
-Another variation, called "Morganstown Crescent is played at recordings in Wales.
-In one episode, recorded in Luton, panellists named locations as far afield as the Place de l'Étoile in Paris, Nevsky Prospekt in St. Petersburg, and Pennsylvania Avenue in Washington, DC, but a move to Luton High Street was ruled invalid for being too remote.
-In other episodes, an attempt was supposedly made to expand the territory to Manhattan (via Heathrow and JFK) but there was some disagreement as to whether or not the New York City Subway system was suited to the game.
-References have been made in various episodes of ISIHAC to international versions of the game, including "Mornington Croissant", supposedly based on the Paris Métro, and "Mornington Peninsula", the Australian variant.
+There have been versions in Slough and Leeds, as well as one in Scotland played during the Edinburgh Festival Fringe and a 2016 recording in Glasgow (where the name was changed to "Morningside Crescent").
+Another variation called "Morganstown Crescent" is played at recordings in Wales.
+In one episode, recorded in Luton, panellists named locations as far afield as the Place de l'Étoile in Paris, Nevsky Prospect in Saint Petersburg, and Pennsylvania Avenue in Washington, D.C., but a move to Luton High Street was ruled invalid for being too remote.
+In other episodes, an attempt was made to expand the territory to Manhattan (via Heathrow Airport and John F. Kennedy International Airport) but there was some disagreement as to whether or not the New York City Subway was suited to the game.
+References have been made in various episodes of ISIHAC to international versions of the game, including "Mornington Croissant" (based on the Paris Metro) and "Mornington Peninsula" (an Australian variant).
 At least one full game of Mornington Croissant was played on air.